Woman and Child Abuse - MA

-The MA content covers all forms of violence against women and child abuse, including sexual violence, domestic violence, sexual exploitation, trafficking and harmful practices.
-Reflecting the work of the Child and Woman Abuse Studies Unit, a specialist research unit based in the Faculty of Social Sciences and Humanities, the MA focuses on what we know about these forms of abuse, the contexts in which they occur and the connections between them.
+The MA course content covers all forms of violence against women and child abuse, including sexual violence, domestic violence, sexual exploitation, trafficking and harmful practices.
+Reflecting the work of the Child and Woman Abuse Studies Unit, a specialist research unit, the degree focuses on what we know about these forms of abuse, the contexts in which they occur and the connections between them.
 While the main focus will be on the UK, intellectual, policy and practice approaches from across the globe will be discussed.

-The course content will be cross-disciplinary, mainly drawing on sociology and including social policy, criminology and psychology.
+You'll find the course content to be cross-disciplinary, mainly drawing on sociology and including social policy, criminology and psychology.

-- Experience of developing/delivering policy or service provision in the field is particularly appropriate, but the course is also relevant to those with a professional interest in violence against women and children
+- experience of developing/delivering policy or service provision in the field (though the course is also relevant to those with a professional interest in violence against women and children)

-If you do not meet the criteria for the MA you have the option of taking a core module as a short course, and on successful completion of assessments can then apply to join the MA.
+If you don't meet the entry criteria for the MA you have the option of taking a core module as a short course and on successful completion of assessments, you can then apply to join the MA.

-Everyone who applies for the course is interviewed, and importance is placed on the statement of application.
-Please contact the course leader, Dr Maddy Coy, to talk about making an application or with any questions about the course (email@example.com).
+Everyone who applies for the course is interviewed, with importance placed on the statement of application.
+Please contact the course leader, Dr Sukhwant Dhaliwal, firstname.lastname@example.org to talk about making an application, or if you have any questions about the course.

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.